Glasgow Cathedral

 Visiting the site

-The main entrance on the south side has four stone steps up into the nave
+The main entrance on the south side has four stone steps up into the nave.
+The nave is level with a smooth slabbed floor.

 The chapter house is reached up two steps and down eight.
-Information on the space will be available for those who cannot access it
+Information on the space will be available for those who cannot access it.

-There are pews in the choir and nave in which visitors can sit
+There can be loud noises from the organ at times.
+There are pews in the choir and nave in which visitors can sit.

 Toilets